The Global WordNet Association provides three formats for which WordNets can be published and submitted to the ILI. These are as follows:

 state_of

-: A relation between two concepts where concept B is qualified by concept A.
+: B is qualified by A

 subevent